dj505/PicoLX/README.md

 If you used a PCB assembly service for the majority of the parts, the remainder is very straightforward.
 If not, I'm going to assume you own a hot air soldering station and have enough of an idea of what you're doing that you don't need a step by step guide.
 1. Match the LEDs on one side with their solder pads, ensuring the leg with the notch matches the marking on the silkscreen.
 Flip the board and repeat for the remaining LEDs.
 2. Slot the hotswap sockets in place and solder the tabs to the rectangular pads.
+3. Insert and solder the test and service buttons.
+Ensure these are pointing out from the back of the PCB so as to not collide with the top plate.
-3. Snap a few of your keyboard switches into the plate.
+4. Snap a few of your keyboard switches into the plate.
 Not all of them yet - just 2 or 3 in opposing corners are a good start.
 Use these to align the main PCB and insert the switches into the sockets.
-4. Insert the remainder of the switches and make sure everything is properly aligned.
+5. Insert the remainder of the switches and make sure everything is properly aligned.
 You can always fix this later as the switches aren't permanently soldered in.
-5. Slot the assembly into the 3D printed case and screw together.
+6. Slot the assembly into the 3D printed case and screw together.
-6. Attach some rubber non-slip feet or a non-slip pad that's been cut to size to the bottom of the case.
+7. Attach some rubber non-slip feet or a non-slip pad that's been cut to size to the bottom of the case.
+8. Flash the firmware and play!

 # Firmware
 // TODO